arashrahimi46/bale-bot-go-api/README.md

-There are more examples on the [wiki](https://github.com/go-telegram-bot-api/telegram-bot-api/wiki) with detailed information on how to do many different kinds of things.
-It's a great place to get started on using keyboards, commands, or other kinds of reply markup.
+There are more examples on the [wiki](https://github.com/go-telegram-bot-api/telegram-bot-api/wiki) with detailed information on how to do many different kinds of things. but remember you should replace github.com/go-telegram-bot-api/telegram-bot-api with github.com/arashrahimi46/bale-bot-go-api It's a great place to get started on using keyboards, commands, or other kinds of reply markup.